Office of the Maine Attorney General

 College Course Credit and CADRES Mediation Experience

-Students at the University of Maine at Augusta can receive three college credits for serving as a Consumer Mediator in our program.
-Interested persons should contact the UMA Office of Academic Affairs and ask for registration information concerning CEO-117, Consumer Law Internship.
-Participation in this program can also count for 4 hours of mediation experience towards the CADRES roster mediation requirements.
+Students at the University of Maine at Augusta may be able receive college credits for serving as a Volunteer Mediator in our program.
+Interested persons should contact the UMA Office of Academic Affairs.

-Participation in this program can also count for 4 hours of mediation experience towards the CADRES (Court Alternative Dispute Resolution Services) roster mediation requirements.
+Participation in this program may also count toward a limited number of the CADRES (Court Alternative Dispute Resolution Services) roster mediation requirements.
+For more information, please see the Judicial Branch's information for mediators.